Vudgekek/NoMoreVanguard/README.md

 **Installation** (you can also just grab the batch file and run it manually):
 1. Open an elevated Powershell window and run `Set-ExecutionPolicy Unrestricted`
 2. Download latest release from https://github.com/Vudgekek/NoMoreVanguard/releases
-3. Run the Powershell script, shortcut should then be on your desktop to run the script
+3. Run the Powershell script, and select where shortcut will be placed
 4. (Optional) Undo step 1 by running `Set-ExecutionPolicy Restricted` in PS